aurelia/store/README.md

 [![CircleCI](https://circleci.com/gh/zewa666/aurelia-store/tree/master.svg?style=svg)](https://circleci.com/gh/zewa666/aurelia-store/tree/master)

-Aurelia single state store based on RxJS
+Aurelia single state store based on RxJS.

+Various examples can be found in the [samples repository](https://github.com/zewa666/aurelia-store-examples).

 THIS IS WORK IN PROGRESS, DO NOT USE YET FOR PRODUCTION